fortrabbit/help/docs/install-laravel-6-pro.md

 ### Logging

-Per default Laravel writes all logs to `storage/log/..`.
+Per default Laravel writes all logs to `storage/logs/..`.
 Since you don't have [direct file access](/quirks#toc-ephemeral-storage), you need to configure Laravel to write to the PHP `error_log` method instead.

-Laravel's new `logging.php` config allows you to define various log channels.
+Laravel's `logging.php` config allows you to define various log channels.
 Make sure to add the `errorlog` channel to the `stack` or simply set the default channel via ENV var:

 ```
 LOG_CHANNEL=errorlog